Grand Rapids Symphony Brings More Than Great Music to Carnegie

 By Mark McLaren, Editor in Chief, April 17, 2018

-The Grand Rapids Symphony arrives in New York this week for its first Carnegie Hall appearance in thirteen years with 85 players, a 135-member chorus, the world-renowned pianist Nelson Freire and its dynamic conductor Marcelo Lehninger.
+The Grand Rapids Symphony at Carnegie arrives in New York this week for its first Carnegie Hall appearance in thirteen years with 85 players, a 135-member chorus, the world-renowned pianist Nelson Freire and its dynamic conductor Marcelo Lehninger.

 But according to GRS Vice-President of Marketing and Communication Denise Lubey, the orchestra comes to New York with much more than fine music-making.